10 Ways to Streamline Your HR Practices Today

 4. Outsourcing

-Human Resources is a major task—I don’t think there’s much argument on that point.
-You’re responsible for overseeing employee payroll and tax filing as well as employee benefits and health administration, legal compliance, files and records maintenance, and oversight for training and development.
-And, for a lot of firms, that’s just the tip of the iceberg.
+Human Resources is a major task—I don’t think there is much argument on that point.
+You are responsible for overseeing employee payroll and tax filing as well as employee benefits and health administration, legal compliance, files and records maintenance, and oversight for training and development.
+And, for a lot of firms, that is just the tip of the iceberg.
 Sometimes you feel like the captain of the Titanic, heading for that iceberg, too.
 So how do you lighten the load a little?

 Outsourcing is a great way to do just that.
-There are two major advantages to sending some of your HR tasks outside the company:
+There are two major advantages to sending some of your HR tasks outside the company.
+By outsourcing routine administrative tasks, your internal HR team can focus more on employee engagement, talent development, and other strategic initiatives that drive business success.

 • Risk Management – Employment laws change, almost literally on a daily basis.
-It’s extremely difficult to keep abreast of those changes, too.
-And there are serious punishments for failing to keep updated and compliant with those changes.
-Outsourcing firms employ people whose sole function is to do exactly that.
-Not only do they keep updated on legal changes that affect your business, they can also audit your processes on a regular basis to make sure it’s compliant and nothing has slipped through the cracks.
+It is extremely difficult to keep abreast of those changes, and there are serious punishments for failing to keep updated and compliant with those changes.
+Outsourcing firms employ dedicated HR pros whose sole function is to do exactly that.
+Not only do they keep updated on legal changes that affect your business, they can also audit your processes on a regular basis to make sure it is compliant and nothing has slipped through the cracks.
+Many outsourcing partners also have access to legal counsel to ensure your company remains compliant with all employment laws and regulations.

 • Cost Savings – The downside to HR in any form is that it is not a revenue-generating department.
 As such, it is easy for the higher ups to look at the bottom line and ask difficult questions about why HR spends so much money while it brings none in.
 Outsourcing some of your tasks can be a lot cheaper than doing it in-house, which makes your department come across as less of a load on the bottom line.